 Why it's for Game of Thrones fans: At its core, Empire tracks the power struggles among a family dynasty populated with those who will stop at nothing to claim the throne of their record label.
 The sheer amount of backstabbing, murder, love triangles, and deception is a soapy delight; the Timbaland-produced soundtrack is a welcome bonus for pop hip-hop fans.
 That its characters and visual aesthetic bear little to no resemblance to the world of Westeros can act as a breath of fresh air for your fantasy-flooded eyeballs.
 Where to watch: Stream on Hulu or FOX Now

 Why it's for Game of Thrones fans: Based on a series of novels by "James S.A.
 Corey" (Daniel Abraham and Ty Franck), The Expanse is a conspiracy thriller set in a future where humans have colonized the solar system.
 Just as Game of Thrones strayed from fantasy's wackier tropes, The Expanse leans into the humanist side of sci-fi, following Thomas Jane's detective Joe Miller and a team of starship pilots as they investigate the death of a space tycoon's daughter.
 Also like Thrones, the otherworldly tropes eventually begin bleeding into the story.
-Where to watch it: Stream Season 1 on Amazon Prime
+After SyFy decided to drop the show following its third season, Amazon Prime picked it up and will produce the upcoming fourth installment.
+Where to watch it: Stream on Amazon Prime

 Why it's for Game of Thrones fans: Khal Drogo!
 Khaleesi's husband got killed off fairly quickly in GoT, but not before becoming a star.
 Jason Momoa took time out from playing Aquaman to star in this Canadian import about the 18th-century North American fur trade.
 It's like The Revenant starring Khal Drogo, with fur pelts draping Momoa's considerable mass as he takes on Hudson's Bay Company.
 Where to watch it: Stream on Netflix